Alexkishu/FUZZY-INFERENCE-SYSTEM/README.md

 # FUZZY-INFERENCE-SYSTEM
-This Project is done by me where i create a FUZZY LOGIC BASED AUTOMATED PUBLIC LIGHTING SYSTEM
+This Project is done by me where I created a FUZZY LOGIC BASED AUTOMATED PUBLIC LIGHTING SYSTEM